TheTallPaul/Vicmas2020/index.md

 We'll be running our fundraiser for one week, from right now through the end of December 27th.

-Too late to donate to us or don't like our faces?
+Too late to donate to us or we don't support a payment platform you use?
 Feel free to [donate directly to City Team](https://cityteam.org/donate/) instead.

 ### Money Multiplier 💸